tobbik/lua-t/docs/Csv.rst

     Csv = require"t.Csv"
     tsv = Csv( '\t' )
-    for rowTable, rowCount in tsv:rows( io.lines("data.tsv") ) do
+    for rowData, rowCount in tsv:rows( io.lines("data.tsv") ) do
-      ... rowTable contains all fields of a tsv row end
+      ... rowData contains all fields of a tsv row end

   For convienience to parse text-only sources that are not available as